barongracias/wednesday-video/README.md

 - Tap **Save to mock cloud** to log a fake upload (metadata only) so you can test UI around uploads without sending anything anywhere.
 - Tap **Simulate Wednesday** to advance the host rotation and confirm countdown/hand-off logic.
 - Clear `localStorage` or hit **Reset** to start over.

+## PWA / offline basics
+- Added `manifest.json`, SVG icon, and a service worker that caches core assets for offline viewing.
+- Installable as a PWA from mobile browsers that support it; capture/upload still requires network.

+## Reminders
+- Browser notifications: enable in the Reminders card, then send a local reminder to the current host.
+Works only while the tab/site is open on that device.
+- Calendar: download an `.ics` reminder for the next handoff; add it to your calendar client for a 15-minute prior alert.

+## Safety/consent
+- This is a local-first demo; remind participants to consent before sharing.
+Add moderation/reporting before wider use.
+- A local “Report content” button lets you log issues; it does not notify anyone yet.

+## Tests (Playwright scaffold)
+- `cd tests && npm install`
+- Serve the app (e.g., `python -m http.server 8000`), set `BASE_URL=http://localhost:8000`, then run `npm test`.
+- Smoke test covers loading the home page and demo controls.

 ## Known limitations / improvements
 - **Storage/sharing:** Browser storage is local-only; videos are not persisted across devices.
 Next step: S3/GCS-backed storage with signed upload URLs and short-lived download tokens.